 River City Brass launched the RCB School of Brass in February 2018 for Mini Kids (Grades K-3), Junior Brass Band (grades 4-7), and Youth Brass Band (grades 7-12) in a diverse, low-income school district that is financially strapped.
 Many of the students who wish to enroll in the school either do not own instruments, but have the desire to learn, or their current instruments are dilapidated.

 School of Brass

-The RCB School of Brass, a new two-semester extracurricular program, was designed by River City Brass in partnership with the Penn Hills School District, to enhance the musicianship of students in pre-collegiate education.
+The RCB School of Brass, a new two-semester extracurricular program, was designed by River City Brass in partnership with the Penn Hills School District and Duquesne University.

 River City Youth Brass BanD

 The River City Youth Brass Band, founded in 1986, has offered brass and percussion players from Western Pennsylvania, grades 7 through 12, valuable musicianship by playing quality music at a very high level.
 Between forty and sixty of Western Pennsylvania's most talented young brass and percussion players have participated in the River City Youth Brass Band program each semester, and well over one thousand musicians have come through the program in its thirty-one year history.
 Listen to some of the RCYBB's recordings here.

 The exciting new effort of the RCB School of Brass affirms River City Brass' commitment to its educational mission by offering three sessions: Mini Kids, Junior Brass Band, and Youth Brass Band.

 THE MINI KIDS SESSION WILL ENGAGE STUDENTS IN GRADES K - 3